actris-cloudnet/atmoslib/README.md

 Python library for atmospheric thermodynamics and microwave attenuation calculations.
-This library is used in [CloudnetPy](https://github.com/actris-cloudnet/cloudnetpy) and related projects with focus on good performance and minimal dependencies.
+This library is used in [CloudnetPy](https://github.com/actris-cloudnet/cloudnetpy) and related projects with focus on performance and minimal dependencies.

 ## Installation